 (a) The provider is a local exchange company as defined in WAC 480-120-021 that serves less than forty thousand access lines within the state;

 (b) The provider is an incumbent local exchange carrier as defined in 47 U.S.C.
 Sec.
-253(h);
+251(h) or has been designated as an incumbent local exchange carrier by the Federal Communications Commission;

 (c) The provider offers basic residential and business exchange telecommunications services as set forth in WAC 480-120-021 and RCW 80.36.630;